Dhavisco/ReduxCart/README.md

 # Food Order App

-This project is a food ordering application that allows users to select their cuisines, check prices, and place orders.
-The orders are then sent to the respective restaurants for preparation.
+This project is a Cart application that allows users to select items, check prices, and add or remove from their cart.
+The items are then stored in a realtime database.

 ## Table of Contents
 - Features